 The Actions under 1.2 (Additional Student Support), 1.3 (Technology Infrastructure and Access), 1.4 (Base Program Staffing), 1.5 (Staff Recruitment and Retention), 1.7 (Teacher Initiated Professional Development), and 1.9 (Classified Staff PD) demonstrated improvement for some groups in Distance from Standard (DFS) in ELA and Math.
-When comparing the 2023 and 2024 CA School Dashboard results, in ELA (All: 0.7 points improvement, SED: 1.1 points improvement, EL: 5.3 points improvement, FY: 4.1 points decline, SWD: 3.9 points decline, HY: 4.7 points decline, EL: 7.2 points improvement, FY: 2.6 points decline, SWD: 59.9 points decline, HY: 4.0 points decline).
-In comparing our local i-Ready assessment data in ELA for 3rd
+When comparing the 2023 and 2024 CA School Dashboard results, in ELA (All: 0.7 points improvement, SED: 1.1 points improvement, EL: 5.3 points improvement, FY: 4.1 points decline, SWD: 3.9 points decline, HY: 4.7 points decline) and Math (All: 4.7 points improvement, SED: 22.9 points decline, EL: 7.2 points improvement, FY: 2.6 points decline, SWD: 59.9 points decline, HY: 4.0 points decline).

-FY: 2.6 points decline, SWD: 59.9 points decline, HY: 4.0 points decline).
 In comparing our local i-Ready assessment data in ELA for 3rd grade from the Fall of 2024 to the Spring of 2025, All +1%, SED +2%, EL +1%, FY +5%, SWD -8%, and HY +6% improvement.
 Maintaining the dropout rate at 0% for All students and all student groups continues to be positive.
 There is evidence of progress, particularly among English Learners in ELA and Math.
 However, declines in FY, SWD, and HY groups suggest the need for intensified support.
 Providing students with educational technology resources that are also properly upgraded and updated, strengthening intervention programs by incorporating data-driven instruction, continuing to secure supplemental staff to reduce the student to teacher ratio, recruiting and retaining highly qualified staff by building upon our teacher residency programs, and enhancing professional development for teachers and classified instructional staff to address specific student needs.
 The effectiveness of this action is further supported by educational partner input that recommended a focus on reading, intervention, more one one on one or small group time with students when additional personnel support instruction.